ArcInstitute/bqtools/README.md

 # Count the number of occurences for each of three patterns with fuzzy matching
 bqtools grep input.bq "ACGTACGT" "TCGATCGA" "AAAAAAAA" -Pz

+# Count the number of records a pattern does not occur in
+bqtools grep input.bq "ACGTACGT" "TCGATCGA" "AAAAAAAA" -Pv
 ```